Business RESOURCES

 Low-Cost, High-Impact Education

-The state’s 301,770 labor force benefits from a strong commitment to education.
-Wyoming consistently ranks among the top 10 states in annual K-12 per-pupil spending (currently about $17,000 per student).
-Wyoming spending per K-12 pupil increased 62 percent from 2005-15.
+The state’s labor force benefits from a strong commitment to education.
+Wyoming consistently ranks among the top 10 states in annual K-12 per-pupil spending (just over $19,000 per student).

 In 2005, Wyoming legislators created the Hathaway Scholarship program for qualified students who graduate from Wyoming high schools.
 It funds scholarships to attend the University of Wyoming in Laramie and any of the eight community colleges strategically located throughout Wyoming.